 - Insulation Certificate (where following a prescriptive energy bath)

 - Documentation for fire protection of floor assemblies (where required)

 Please call the Building Counter for final CO/TCO Inspection once all of the correct documentaiton above has been submitted.

 A Certificate of Occupancy will be issued when:

-- The following departments have approved their review of the permit.
-Please monitor arvadapermits.org for all reviews to be approved.
+- The following departments have approved their review of the CO/TCO request:

-- Once request is approved, Certificate of Occupancy will be attached to the permit and applicant will be notified via email.
+- Once request is approved by all departments, a Certificate of Occupancy will be attached to the permit and applicant will be notified via email.